fdamptey/PUBLIC-HEALTH-INFORMATICS_PROJECT-WORK/README.md

-## Project Title:
-**Exploring Deep Learning AI Ultrasound as a Primary Breast Cancer Screening Tool**
+##Exploring Deep Learning AI Ultrasound as a Primary Breast Cancer Screening Tool##

 ## 👨‍🔬 By:
 **Frederick Damptey**